ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 <span class="firstcharacter">F</span>or the past few months, I've been exploring how we can obtain high-quality multilingual data at scale.
 A common approach is to collect this data from native human speakers, giving us **natural data**, but this process is quite costly and time-consuming.
 Another option is to generate from language models (LMs), giving us what we call **synthetic data**.
-In my recent work, [Polyglot Teachers](https://arxiv.org/abs/2604.11290), I evaluated which models are good at generating multilingual data&mdash; it's quite empirical and rigorous.
+In my recent work, [Polyglot Teachers](https://arxiv.org/abs/2604.11290), I evaluated which models are good at generating multilingual data&mdash;the analysis there is quite empirical and rigorous.
-However, I want to take this a bit further: is there a fundamental *shape* for natural data?
+However, I want to take this a bit further: is there a fundamental *shape* to natural data?
 And how close are current synthetic datasets to it?
 I find this interesting because it has a lot of potential applications such as guided data generation or measuring the quality of synthetic data.

 Luckily, we can glean some insights from the field of [topological data analysis (TDA)](https://en.wikipedia.org/wiki/Topological_data_analysis).
 TDA is largely influenced by topology and geometric learning, with the goal of understanding the structure of data.
-One of my favorite introductory readings to the field (and also my main reference for this blogpost) is [Chazal and Michel (2021)](https://arxiv.org/pdf/1710.04019)'s work.
+One of my favorite introductory readings on the field (and also my main reference for this blog post) is [Chazal and Michel (2021)](https://arxiv.org/pdf/1710.04019)'s work.
 More importantly, this field gives us several tools and ways-of-thinking to understand the *shape* of data---I'll talk more about these as we go along.
 In this blog post, I will apply these tools to analyze multilingual data, both synthetic and natural.